tamimcse/video-streaming-mininet/README.md

 It contains Mininet (http://mininet.org/) scripts to evaluate NC-TCP, XCP and TCP Inigo for video streaming.
-The details of the experiment will be found in the following research paper:
+The details of the experiment will be found in the following paper:

 ```
 A Network-centric TCP for Interactive Video Delivery Networks (VDN)